VincentToups/emacs-utils/streams.md

                                             (stream2 stream2))
                                 (lambda () (stream-cat (funcall f) stream2)))))))))

-This function is a doozy, but the upshot is simple.
+This function is a doozy (see Footnote 3), but the upshot is simple.
 If either stream is empty, we return the other stream, obviously.
 Otherwise we lazily pass stream two down stream one, until we find the tail of stream one, whereupon we fasten stream two.
 A call to stream cat doesn't